pay360/mobilesdk-android/README.md

         .setUrl(EndpointManager.getEndpointUrl(EndpointManager.Environment.MITE));
 ```

 Use EndpointManager.getEndpointUrl() to get the URL for a PayPoint environment.
-The demo app uses the MITE environment, you will need to switch to the PRODUCTION environment to make real payments.

 Register a payment callback handler in OnResume and unregister the callback in OnPause to ensure your activity handles device orientation changes correctly if not locked to a single orientation.